 Frazier says in the documentary that she was so eager to get out of her current living environment, she jumped at the chance to go on the trip, which she took with the two other teenage friends: Betsy Abel-Talbott and Kelly Gallagher.
 (A grey and white cat was also along for the ride.)
 Abel-Talbott, Gallagher and Frazier are shown together in a reunion interview that’s fun to watch, as they happily reminisce about this road trip.
 Abel-Talbott comments, “The trip was an incredible bonding experience for three girls.
 It was phenomenal.”

-Later, in the documentary, Frazier is shown returning to Red Rocks Amphitheatre, which is a located in the middle of a natural rock structure, to share more memories of that concert, which was the first time that she saw the Grateful Dead perform.
+Later, in the documentary, Frazier is shown returning to Red Rocks Amphitheatre, which is located in the middle of a natural rock structure, to share more memories of that concert, which was the first time that she saw the Grateful Dead perform.
 She vividly describes the overwhelming feeling of belonging to a community and feeling immediately accepted by strangers at this concert, which are feelings that she’d never experienced before.
 Frazier mentions that it feels a little strange that Abel-Talbott and Gallagher weren’t able to go with her on this return to Red Rocks.
 It was probably because the footage was filmed during the height of the COVID-19 pandemic.
 People are seen wearing pandemic masks in this Red Rocks footage.

 This feeling of belonging to a welcoming community and feeling instantly accepted are recurring themes when people describe Deadhead culture in this documentary.
 Although some people describe the Deadhead lifestyle as almost like being part of a religion, it has never been a religion or a cult.
 Cults are defined as having leaders who dictate what cult members do with their lives, with an “us against them” mentality when interacting with people who aren’t in the cult.
 Deadhead culture is just the opposite, since the overall attitude is to let people be themselves peacefully, and to respectfully let people make up their own minds about what makes them happy.

-Still, like any famous band, the Grateful Dead had a lot of fanatical followers, many of whom dropped out of school or quit their jobs to follow the band around on tour.
+Still, like any famous band, the Grateful Dead had a lot of fanatical followers, many of whom dropped out of school or quit their jobs to follow the band on tour.
 Many of these Deadheads also raised families in this lifestyle and sustained themselves by selling art, food, jewelry, T-shirts and/or other memorabilia to get enough money for living expenses and to get to the next Grateful Dead concert.
 Grateful Dead concerts were also known for their communal scenes in each venue’s parking lot, where there was plenty of partying before and after the concerts.
 A few people in the documentary briefly mention financial hardships because of the costs of following the Grateful Dead on tour, but it’s all framed in a nostalgic tone of “youthful adventures,” without going into details about any of the harsh down sides to the lifestyle.

 The people interviewed in the documentary all consider themselves to be Deadheads with a wide range of experiences.
 When asked to estimate the number of Grateful Dead concerts they saw in their lives, the lowest number named by one person is 20 to 30, while the highest number named by another person is 400.
 Grateful Dead concerts were beloved by fans not only because of the Deadhead community but also because the band never played the same set list at each concert.
 Songs often stretched into improvisational jams and were never played in the same way twice at Grateful Dead shows.